How To Put A Manipulator In Their Place (And Disarm Them)

 2. Make eye contact.

-It’s referred to as the hypnotic gaze.
-It’s when someone sets their focus on you in an intense way that is designed to test boundaries.
+It’s referred to as the hypnotic gaze, which is when someone sets their focus on you in an intense way that is designed to test boundaries.

-If you feel like someone is trying to manipulate you into doing something you do not want to do, give a firm “No” and maintain steady eye contact as you do it.
+If you feel like someone is trying to manipulate you via intimidation, give a firm “No” and maintain steady eye contact as you do it.

 3. Call them out.

-Another way to disarm a master manipulator is to let them know you know what they’re doing.
+Another way to disarm a master manipulator is to let them know that you know what they’re doing.

 You can say things like:

-“You’re asking me to do extra on this project.
+- “You’re asking me to do extra on this project.
 Why would I do that?”

-“I think you’re bringing this up to start a fight so I’m ending this conversation.”
+- “I think you’re bringing this up to start a fight, so I’m ending this conversation.”

-Manipulators will ramp up their tactics when faced with pushback, but that’s how you know you’re taking back your power.
-They hate that and will lash out, but if you hold firm, they can’t take advantage of you.
+Manipulators will ramp up their tactics in the face of pushback, but that’s how you know you’re taking back your power.
+They hate it and will lash out, but if you hold firm, they can’t take advantage of you.